 I am a 62-year-old Accountant who semi-retired in 2015 to explore my love of creative writing and travel.
 In my career, I held Board level jobs for over twenty-five years, in private, public and third sector organisations.
 I was born in Coventry, a city then dominated by the car industry and high volume manufacturing.
 I have lived in the Midlands, the south of England, and now in rural East Yorkshire with Sandra, my wife of thirty-nine years.
 Since 2015 I am proud to have developed a second career as a non-executive director in Hull University Teaching Hospitals NHS Trust, a board member of Together Housing, and as a member of the UK Anti Doping Audit Committee.
 I still enjoy my work, but I love the freedom that I now have to write, and of course to travel.

-When I was nine year’s old I told my long suffering mother that as I liked English composition and drama I was going to be a Playwright.
+When I was nine years old I told my long-suffering mother that as I liked English composition and drama I was going to be a Playwright.
 She told me that I should work hard at school and get a proper job.
 She was right of course.

 The opportunity to rekindle my interest in writing came in 2009, when I wrote my first pantomime Cinderella, for my home group, the Walkington Pantomime Players.
-I have now written seven, with the eighth, Beauty & the Beast, now in the works.
-I love theatre, particularly musical theatre, and completed the Hull Truck Theatre Playwrite course in 2010.
-My first play, a comedy called He’s Behind You, had its first highly successful showing in January 2016, so I intend to move forward in all three creative areas.
+I have now written eight, Beauty & the Beast being the last, and my all time favourite.
+When I get time I’m working on a ninth, Camelot.

 Live performance is great as you get instant feedback.
 Sometimes an audience doesn’t find a line funny, and yet something else I write they laugh at.
 Actors make a huge difference too of course.
 Every audience has different tastes, some like visual humour, some verbal.
-Whatever it takes, making people laugh is a really great feeling.
+Whatever it takes, making people laugh is a really wonderful feeling.